the-t-in-rtf/gpii-version/README.md

 gpii-version
 ============

-A GPII module to add transparent version support backed by a GIT repository.
+A GPII module to add transparent version support for JSON content as it changes.
+The module is meant to be backed by a GIT repository, which is uses to prepare the version history and "diffs".

+The only requirement in structuring your data for use with this module is that you use a unique identifier for each record.
+The unique identifier can be changed, see the documentation for [`versions.store(id, data, [idField]`](https://github.com/the-t-in-rtf/versionstoreid-data-idfield)

 # Adding versions support to your code